 All ITU systems, processes, operations, functions, and activities as well as funds made available to grantee institutions are subject to OU review and oversight.
 This encompasses the three Bureaux of ITU, the Regional, Area and liaison offices and the General Secretariat.

-The OU is the sole entity entitled to perform 3rd Line internal oversight.
-Only personnel assigned by the Secretary-General to the OU will be referred to as internal oversight officers and only their work will be officially referred to as internal oversight activities.
+The OU, Sector Advisory Groups, and Council are the main entities entitled to perform internal oversight.
+Only personnel assigned by the Secretary-General to the OU will be referred to as internal oversight officers.
 The Chief of Oversight and all internal oversight officers shall exercise their functions in compliance with the conduct provisions and generally accepted oversight standards further referred to in this Charter.

 III.
 Definitions and standards